absmach/magistrala-old/README.md

 For more details, check out the [official documentation][docs].

+## Repository status

+This repository contains an outdated version of Magistrala and has been archived.
+For the latest version of the Magistrala Platform, please visit the [official Magistrala repository](https://github.com/absmach/magistrala).

 ## Features

 - Multi-protocol connectivity and bridging (HTTP, MQTT, WebSocket and CoAP)